Welcome to JeffMD

 Even among medical school curricula changing in similar directions, JeffMD is unusual for the degree of integration among clinical experience, science instruction, and professional development across all four years.
 The structure of scholarly inquiry is also unusual, allowing students to complete a series of projects and shift among tracks over four years.

 In broad stroke, yes.
 You will still learn about all the major organ systems in the first phase of medical school, and complete a series of clinical rotations in the second phase.
 You will still incorporate fundamental science, such as anatomy and biochemistry, into everything you do.
-However, JeffMD places you willcurrent students find a greater focus on case studies and problem-solving, frequently in small groups, that emphasizes critical thinking skills and clinical context.
-Constant and growing clinical experience will beis coupled with relevant science instruction.
+However, JeffMD students have a greater focus on case studies and problem-solving, frequently in small groups, that emphasizes critical thinking skills and clinical context.
+Constant and growing clinical experience is coupled with relevant science instruction.

 Board scores in aggregate have stayed the same or risen in every medical school engaged in similar curriculum reform of which we are aware.

 Yes.
 An interphase of eight weeks after the first phase of JeffMD allows students to study for USMLE, Step 1 without any scheduled academic activities.
 Many students spend about six weeks in intensive study and then take two weeks of vacation, but you can certainly change these proportions as you wish.
 Students have great flexibility in scheduling their Phase III electives and clerkships to allow ample time to prepare for USMLE, Step 2.